Bullmastiff vs Cairn Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bullmastiff has a typical lifespan of 7-9 years, while Cairn Terrier lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-Bullmastiff is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Cairn Terrier faces its own health challenges including Orthopedic Conditions, Other Conditions.
+Bullmastiff is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Cairn Terrier faces its own health challenges including joint and skeletal conditions, Other Conditions.
 Bullmastiff has 3 documented predispositions compared to 2 for Cairn Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health